margauxperez/tlb-csci42/README.md

 *  **The Pomodoro Technique** - https://todoist.com/productivity-methods/pomodoro-technique

 ## Operating Environment
-The developers of The Learning Buddy will use HTML, CSS, and Javascript for front-end development and PHP and Firebase for back-end development.
+The developers of The Learning Buddy will use HTML, CSS, and Javascript for front-end development and Firebase for back-end development.
 It can run on MacOS and Windows.

 ## Github Workflow
 [Very helpful interactive tutorial on the Git workflow](https://learngitbranching.js.org/)